elumipi/BaseBuild/README.md

 Please visit http://www.dean.ngo/ict4e/digital-classroom-box-elimupi/ for more information

 ## Introduction
-THIS IS WORK IN PROGRESS: DO NOT USE!!!!
+THIS IS WORK IN PROGRESS: Use with care!!!!
--- All code will be ported to Python --

 ## Functions